Welcome

 About my Education and Career

 I have a BA in English and have worked in the health/public service fields for more than a decade.
-For two years I was an Americorps service worker (considered the domestic Peace Corps), where I worked in conjunction with Habitat for Humanity, Meals-on-Wheels, and Adopt-a-Highway, and I provided services at a local food bank and area soup kitchens.
+For two years I was an Americorps service worker (considered the domestic Peace Corps), where I worked in conjunction with Habitat for Humanity, Meals on Wheels, and Adopt a Highway, and I provided services at a local food bank and area soup kitchens.
 One of my favorite affiliations was with a county park, where we helped maintain their greenhouse and planted a large flower garden for the public.

 I then trained and became a registered ultrasound technologist, because aside from writing, I’m very fascinated with the health sciences and I like helping people.
 I worked full-time for several years, and did a “stat” call after hours for a local rehab hospital.
 Loved the senior patients there.
 At this point my MS symptoms were becoming more apparent, although I still didn’t know exactly what was going on.
 I was fatigued so I reduced my hours to part-time and this seemed to help.
 But I knew in my heart that this fast-paced, on-my-feet career would eventually wear me out.

-Janice Says:
+• Janice

 Jen,